 - Then we sort the commands.
 This will put all of the duplicates next to each other

 - Then we remove all duplicates and use the

 - Then we remove the leading spaces from the output (which we need to do so that we can sort properly)

-- Finally, we limit the results to the last ten items
+- Finally, we limit the results to the first ten items